Finishing Our 10 Week Italy Trip With A Stay In Serene Sorrento

 The unheated pool offered a cooling break after lying in the sun.
 David made sure to get his picture taken as he shivered in the 15 degree pool on our last day (2 November).
 We had our first Aperol Spritz of the day and lunch while we lounged by the pool.

 As it got darker we saw the lights as they twinkled over serene Sorrento and on the two larger sailing ships still in harbour.
 Unfortunately we only got to enjoy this one time before the bar closed for the season.
 With each passing week the special events at the hotel got less and less.

 Walking Into Serene Sorrento

 Because of our location high above Sant’ Agnello (@150 metres height) it was at least 30 minutes to walk into Sorrento.
-We had a choice of paths to walk, some offering shopping along the way.
+We had a choice of routes to walk, some offering shopping along the way.
 But the walking was not great due to both crazy drivers and their resulting exhausts.
 Some routes offered some respite from the traffic and a better view.
 The local town bus (from Sorrento out to Meta) was also an option with stops right at the bottom of our road.